ncatlab/nlab-content/pages/17812.md

 ###### Remark
 **([[functorial geometry]])**

-The useful way to think of def. \ref{Smooth0Type} in the present context is as defining a kind of [[generalized smooth space]] which is _defined_ by which smooth functions from Cartesian spaces it receives (see also at _[[motivation for sheaves, cohomology and higher stacks]]_ for more exposition of this point).
+The useful way to think of def. \ref{SmoothSet} in the present context is as defining a kind of [[generalized smooth space]] which is _defined_ by which smooth functions from Cartesian spaces it receives (see also at _[[motivation for sheaves, cohomology and higher stacks]]_ for more exposition of this point).

-Namely a smooth set $X$ in the sense of def. \ref{Smooth0Type} is first of all a rule
+Namely a smooth set $X$ in the sense of def. \ref{SmoothSet} is first of all a rule

 $$
   \mathbb{R}^p \mapsto  X(\mathbb{R}^p) \in Set